alaingilbert/Turntable-API/README.md

 ### stalk ( userId:string [, allInformations=false:bool ], callback:fn )

 Get the location of a user.
+If `allInformations` is `true`, you'll also receive the informations about the room and the user.

 #### Warning